-The Atlantic Is Awash With Far More Plastic, Than Previously Thought, Study Finds
+The Atlantic Is Awash With Far More Plastic Than Previously Thought, Study Finds

 Scientists are trying to understand how much plastic humans are pumping into the ocean and how long it sticks around.
 A study published this week says it may be much more than earlier estimates.